SylvainMontagny/ical-to-schedule/README.md

 - **The remove content array** : every event that contains a string of this array will be ignored and not added to the schedule
 - **preview** : the number of day to come from your timetable that you want to add to the schedule
 - **pastview** : it's the same as preview but for the past days
+- **scheduleRange** : it's the range in which the schedules can be created.
+A schedule created outside this range will genertate an error
+- **sorted** : it indicate if the events are sorted in chronological order, this helps to reduce algorithm complexity when enabled

 ```javascript
 const timeZone = 'Europe/Paris';